 Best time to visit: Although the weather is at its hottest peak during Australia's summer months, December to February, the city buzzes with countless outdoor events and festivals.

-How to get around: The City Circle Tram is the easiest way to see Melbourne's top sites, including the central district and Docklands — plus, it's free!
+How to get around: The City Circle Tram is the easiest method to see Melbourne's top sites, including the central district and Docklands — plus, it's free!

 Neighbourhoods to know: The CBD (Central Business District) is where you'll find Melbourne's most popular attractions.
 However, Brunswick Street in Fitzroy is a magnet for lovers of vintage clothing and second-hand books, and St Kilda is the place to go to escape the hustle and bustle.